4 Proactive Strategies to Manage Absenteeism: A Best Practices Guide

 While employee well-being may be grounded in good schedule design, programs should extend to support well-rested employees when they aren’t on the clock.
 Creative solutions include napping pods for employees who are making long commutes as well as workout trailers for workers pulling back-to-back shifts.
 Employee assistance programs are also expanding to cover the costs of sleep-aid solutions like blackout drapery, light therapy, and CPAP machines to help employees who struggle with the sleep conditions commonplace in 24/7 industries.

-In addition, employers can also take advantage of the robust power of data insights that technology-based scheduling solutions provide.
-Such workforce scheduling solutions allow employers to leverage insights such as employee absence patterns to design a better schedule in order to reduce absences and callouts due to burnout.
+Employers can also take advantage of the powerful insights that technology-based scheduling solutions provide.
+Such workforce scheduling solutions allow employers to leverage insights such as employee absence patterns to design a schedule that reduces absences and callouts due to burnout.

 Best Practice 3: Provide Employees with Influence Over Their Work Schedules